DavidHe1127/Mr.He_HandBook/css/css.md

 `static`
 * Default position value
-* Position-related properties such as `left, right, top, bottom, height, width` are ignored
+* Position-related properties such as `left, right, top, bottom` are ignored

 `fixed`
 * Same as absolute but the element stays where it is permanently even screen is scrolled